 Faculty on appointment for any term, including tenure, may have their appointment terminated prior to the terms of the appointment by special action of designated and appropriate College authorities for sufficient reason and according to the procedures outlined below.

-Termination of tenure appointment for any reason may be undertaken only in the most exceptional circumstances and only for the most compelling reasons.
+Termination of a tenured appointment for any reason may be undertaken only in the most exceptional circumstances and only for the most compelling reasons.
 Tenure is a primary protection for academic freedom and contributes to the stability necessary for the development of the College.
 At the same time, however, tenure is not simply a guarantee of life-time appointment to retirement.
 Specific serious offenses may result in termination for cause.
 A continued pattern of teaching performance which is judged to be below minimally acceptable standards may also result in termination.
-In all instances of a consideration of dismissal for cause, the faculty member shall be secure in his or her right to a fair and impartial hearing.
+In all instances of a consideration of dismissal for cause, the faculty member will be secure in his or her right to a fair and impartial hearing.

 The Promotions Committee may review the appointment of any faculty member for cause at any time.
-Review for cause is initiated by recommendation of the vice president for academic affairs (VPAA) to the president.
+Review for cause is initiated by recommendation of the vice president for Academic Affairs (VPAA) to the president.
 Review for cause is undertaken only when termination of employment is contemplated.

 The president, if he or she deems it advisable, may designate an individual other than the VPAA to carry out the functions of that office, as set forth below.